Mercedes C-Class Electric U.S. release in early 2027 following April 21 world debut: Report

 Range

-The German publication said that the C 200 EQ would have a 64 kWh battery pack, the C 250 EQ and C 300 4MATIC EQ an 85 kWh battery pack, and the C 300+ EQ and C 400 4MATIC EQ a 94 kWh battery pack.
+The German publication said that the C 200 EQ would have a 64 kWh battery pack, the C 250 EQ and C 300 4MATIC EQ would use an 85 kWh battery pack, and the C 300+ EQ and C 400 4MATIC EQ settling for a 94 kWh battery pack.
 These variants would deliver a WLTP range of approximately 348 miles, 460 miles, 447 miles, 497 miles, and 485 miles, respectively.

 One example: with the future electric C-Class, we’re looking at 800 kilometres (497 miles WLTP) of range, thanks to outstanding efficiency.